moheed-ali/ChirpStack-Data-Pipeline/README.md

    - Paste the copied `builder.py` file into this location.

 This should resolve the missing `builder.py` error when using Python versions less than 3.7.

+For instructions on adding InfluxDB as a datasource in Grafana, please refer to the [Steps to Add InfluxDB as a Datasource in Grafana](influxdb-grafana-setup.md) section.

 ### Introduction